Edwardian House Flowers

 April

-I did say in my winter blog that your first spring jars would contain some of the transparent honesty seed heads; can you spot them?
+I did say in my Winter Blog that your first spring jars would contain some of the transparent honesty seed heads; can you spot them?

 No sooner do I use them all up when along comes so much sunshine that the the garden explodes, with everything flowering at once.
 I'm cutting, arranging and delivering just as fast as I can; oh and it's peak seed sowing time too!
 I do remember to pause and enjoy all the beauty though: plum, cherry, pear and apple blossom, black hazel, a dozen different narcissi, hyacinths, cowslips, forget me nots (I love forget me nots) and things that I forgot I planted!